TH-Aschaffenburg-Software-Design/teastore-service-demands/README.md

     - This requires either Go or Docker!
 Setting up Go can be tedious, so building with Docker is recommended.
     - Look into https://grafana.com/docs/k6/latest/extensions/ for detailed description
     - Place the binary next to `calibration.sh`
-7. Run the experiment script `calibration.sh <number>` (Optional: specify the number of replications, use the screen utility)
+7. Run the experiment script `calibration.sh <number=3>` (Optional: specify the number of replications, use the screen utility)
-8. Find the outputs in the generated folder `outputs/<TIMESTAMP>`
+8. Find the outputs in the generated folder `outputs/<TIMESTAMP>/`

 ### Outputs